ThoughtWorks-DPS/dps-starter-boot/plugins/README.md

     ignoreUncommittedChanges = false // should uncommitted changes force version bump

-    // doc: Version / Tag with highest version useHighestVersion = false // Defaults as false, setting to true will find the highest visible version in the commit tree
+    // doc: Version / Tag with highest version useHighestVersion = true // Defaults as false, setting to true will find the highest visible version in the commit tree

     // doc: Version / Sanitization
     sanitizeVersion = true // should created version be sanitized, true by default